Obsessive Compulsive Disorder

 tee: Is CBT effective in treating people that have mainly obsessions (intrusive thoughts)?

 Dr. Claiborn: It used to be thought that CBT would not work well for people who did not have obvious compulsions.
 This is sometimes called "Pure O" for people who have only obsessions.
 The fact is that these people usually have mental rituals or other ways to reduce anxiety.
-The answer is yes, this type of OCD will respond to CBT as well as any from of OCD.
+The answer is yes, this type of OCD will respond to CBT as well as any form of OCD.
 This type is much harder to treat as a self-help project.

 sherryann8: I am new with this.
 I have a mild case.
 Will I still need medicine for it?
 Will I get better even if I do not take any medications?
 Are there mild cases such as mine that will just go away?

-Dr. Claiborn: Although, sometimes, it may go away, I would not want to wait and see.
+Dr. Claiborn: Although sometimes, it may go away, I would not want to wait and see.
 Not everyone needs medication and in mild cases, often CBT will be enough help that OCD becomes what we call "sub-clinical," meaning it is not taking up much time or causing much distress.

 sherryann8: My family thought I had this before I knew it myself.
 How is that?